syncfusion-content/flutter-docs/Flutter/DateRangePicker/views.md

 {% endtabs %}

 ## Century view
 This view displays the period of 100 years.
 By default, current year range of 100 years will be displayed on loading.
 You can easily navigate between month/year/decade view to century view by tapping the calendar header.
-You can easily navigate to decade view by selecting decade years in century view
+You can easily navigate to decade view by selecting decade years in `century view`.

 {% tabs %}
 {% highlight Dart %}